ajrajkumar/costOptimizer/README.md

 3. Identify the instances with no application connections
 4. Savings in migrating from i01 to gp3 based on the allocated IOPS

-The output will be an csv file which will have all the instance information along with the cost savings options.
+The script will create a costOptimizer.csv file as a output which will have all the instance information along with the cost savings options.

 ## How to run the script